How to Carry out BVN Screening Operations In Compliance Planet Anti Money Laundering/Core Banking Finance Software

 Fig 39.1l

-STEP 10: Click on the “Days” box to select and edit the schedule for other days and repeat steps 3 to 9 above.
+STEP 10: Click the “Days” box to select and edit the schedule for other days, then repeat steps 3 to 9 above.

 Fig 39.1m